QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 ## Configuring how the worldgen works in your worldtype

-`generator` is where you specify how the worldgen in your world preset behaves.
+`generator` is where you specify how the worldgen in your world type behaves.
 The `type` is a "generator ID" and the following are valid generator IDs:
  - `noise`
+ - `flat` (Creates a superflat world)
+ - `debug` (Creates a debug world)
+Note: `flat` and `debug` generator IDs are not applicable to what we're doing.

 In `biome_source`, you specify how biomes generate.
 The `type` parameter here is what kind of biome generation will be used.
 Valid generation types: